Neutral Ball Flight

 A neutral ball flight is a shot that starts at the target and flies with minimal sideways curve, produced when the clubface angle and swing path are nearly matched at impact.

-A neutral ball flight describes a shot with a spin axis close to horizontal — meaning the vast majority of spin generated at impact is backspin rather than sidespin, so the ball starts on line and holds that line with little to no visible curve in either direction.
+A neutral ball flight describes a shot with a spin axis close to horizontal.
+This means meaning the vast majority of spin generated at impact is backspin rather than sidespin.
+As a result, the ball starts on line and holds that line with little to no visible curve in either direction.
 This occurs when the clubface angle and swing path are very closely matched at impact (a small face-to-path gap), regardless of whether that matched relationship happens to be slightly open, slightly closed, or perfectly square to the target line.

-A neutral ball flight is often treated as the theoretical ideal in golf instruction, and it is a genuinely useful shot to be able to produce on demand — particularly for shots requiring precision to a tight target where a golfer doesn't want to have to account for expected curve.
-However, many accomplished players deliberately favor a slight draw or fade bias over a perfectly neutral flight as their primary stock shot, because a small, controlled, repeatable curve can be more consistent under pressure than trying to match face and path exactly every time — a neutral flight has effectively zero margin for error in the face-to-path relationship, since even a tiny mismatch produces some curve.
+A neutral ball flight is often treated as the theoretical ideal in golf instruction.
+It is a genuinely useful shot to be able to produce on demand.
+This means especially for shots requiring precision to a tight target where a golfer doesn't want to have to account for expected curve.
+However, many accomplished players deliberately favor a slight draw or fade bias over a perfectly neutral flight as their primary stock shot.
+This is.
+This is because a small, controlled, repeatable curve can be more consistent under pressure than trying to match face and path exactly every time.
+This means a neutral flight has effectively zero margin for error in the face-to-path relationship, since even a tiny mismatch produces some curve.

-Being able to hit a neutral ball flight on command, distinct from a golfer's natural draw or fade bias, is nonetheless a valuable skill, particularly for tight pin positions or narrow fairways where neither curve direction is advantageous.
-Golfers typically develop this by consciously narrowing whatever gap normally exists between their face angle and path — often through grip, alignment, or release-timing adjustments practiced specifically for this shot, separate from their everyday stock shape.
+Being able to hit a neutral ball flight on command, distinct from a golfer's natural draw or fade bias, is nonetheless a valuable skill, especially for tight pin positions or narrow fairways where neither curve direction is advantageous.
+Golfers typically develop this by consciously narrowing whatever gap normally exists between their face angle and path.
+This means often through grip, alignment, or release-timing adjustments practiced in particular for this shot, separate from their everyday stock shape.

 Example